TN-Holdings-LLC/psf-zero/README.md

 [![Python 3.8+](https://img.shields.io/badge/python-3.8+-blue.svg)](https://www.python.org/downloads/)
 [![Qiskit Ecosystem](https://img.shields.io/badge/Qiskit-Ecosystem-purple.svg)](https://github.com/qiskit/ecosystem)

+> **"What if the instability in quantum computation stems not from the algorithms, but from the mathematical coordinate system we blindly trust?"**

 **PSF-Zero** is a manifold-aware geometric optimizer and Qiskit `TransformationPass` designed to synthesize highly robust, low-dissipation 2-qubit unitary circuits.

 By applying Projective Spherical Filtering (the `/0` clamp) and restricting parameter updates to minimal arcs on the $S^3 \cong SU(2)$ manifold, PSF-Zero inherently minimizes pulse dissipation (L1/TV norms) while avoiding the catastrophic "unwinding" and barren plateaus common in classical Euclidean optimizers.